 Music Match doesn’t get every job, so be sure to check Indeed too and subscribe to their notifications to get notified of new jobs with the keyword “music”.

-Music Week don’t usually post many jobs, but the jobs that do go live tend to be from the best companies in the industry, where you’re likely to see job posting from Sony, Universal, Warner and more.
+Music Week don’t usually post many jobs, but the jobs that do go live tend to be from the best companies in the industry, where you’re likely to see a job posting from Sony, Universal, Warner and more.

 Are the recruitment company who appear to represent most of the major labels for their marketing roles and often some other.
 They do create a further barrier to getting your CV considered as you have to pass their filtering process too in order to be shortlisted.